JuliaGeometry/DelaunayTriangulation.jl/paper/paper.md

 Given a set of points $\mathcal P$, edges $\mathcal E$, and piecewise linear boundaries $\mathcal B$ together defining some domain $\Omega$, a _Delaunay triangulation_ is a subdivision of this domain into triangles.
 The vertices of the triangles come from $\mathcal P$, and each of the edges in $\mathcal E$ and $\mathcal B$ is present as an edge of some triangle [@cheng2013delaunay; @aurenhammer2013voronoi].
 A related geometric structure is the _Voronoi tessellation_ that partitions the plane into convex polygons for each $p \in \mathcal P$ such that, for a given polygon, each point in that polygon is closer to the associated polygon's point than to any other $q \in \mathcal P$ [@cheng2013delaunay; @aurenhammer2013voronoi].

 DelaunayTriangulation.jl is a feature-rich Julia [@bezanson2017julia] package for computing Delaunay triangulations and Voronoi tessellations.
 The package, amongst many other features, supports constrained triangulations, mesh refinement, centroidal Voronoi tessellations, and dynamic updates.
-Thanks to the speed and genericity of Julia, the package is both performant and robust---making use of ExactPredicates.jl for computing predicates with exact arithmetic [@lairez2024exact]---while still allowing for generic representations of geometric primitives.
+Thanks to the speed and genericity of Julia, the package is both performant and robust---making use of AdaptivePredicates.jl [@churavy2024adaptive; @shewchuk1997adaptive] and ExactPredicates.jl [@lairez2024exact] for computing predicates with robust arithmetic---while still allowing for generic representations of geometric primitives.

 # Statement of Need